afonsojramos/discrakt/README.md

 When a show is detected throught the Trakt API, a similar output is expected in the logs:

 ![Console](./images/demo/console.png)

-In the future, I will provide either a guide or an executable to run this service on boot for both Windows and Linux.

 ## Thank You